Risk Management in Flying

 Safety vs. Risk Management

+Check out their line of headsets, camera cables, and LED lighting today!
 Safety vs. Risk Management I am starting to loath the word safety.
 This term has been carelessly bandied around for years.
 Talk long enough to a fellow pilot or group of pilots and inevitably it will come up.
-The Internet is particularly riff with declarations of safety.
-Even I admit to hippocratic overuse of the word…
+The Internet is particularly riff with…